tflo/AutoConfirmEquip/readme.md

 ## Summary

-This is a super-lightweight addon that does only one thing: Eliminating the confirmation dialog when equipping BoEs of a configurable quality (defaults: Poor, Common, Uncommon).
+This is a super-lightweight addon that does only one thing: Eliminating the confirmation dialog when equipping BoEs of a configurable quality (No Confirmation defaults: Poor (0, gray), Uncommon (2, green), Rare (3, blue), Heirloom (7)).

 ## What the addon does, and why